 Therefore rotating the leg sideways against the resistance of a stiff hip joint will twist the knee unnaturally and cause pain.
 The second reason when you should not do the foot bending techniques is if your client has knee problems.

-The way to work around this is to skip this technique and use other ways to work on the feet which don’t affect the knee – and there are plenty of such techniques.
+The way to work around this is to skip this technique and use other ways to work on the feet that don’t affect the knee – and there are plenty of such techniques.

 You might see clients whose leg is “hanging through” when you lift it from the foot.
 This means the leg is not in a straight line, but the knee is lower and seems to be “hanging through”.